chipzx92/DataEngineeringI320/docs/presentations/sql/select_basics/index.md

 about one car, such as the year it was produced (`cars.year`), the manufacturer (`cars.manufacturer`) (e.g., audi, ford), the model (e.g., a4, focus).
 Using a select query we can narrow the database to find cars that match our query.

+We will build our queries up step by step.
+This is a little laborious but as our queries become more complex (especially as we work with more than one table) you'll find that this habit serves you very well.

+We wait until the end to specify the columns we want to see, so we'll start our queries with `SELECT *` where the star means "all columns".

 Let's say we are interested in cars that have four cylinders.
 The `cars.cylinders` column has that information.
 We start by confirming that we are addressing the right table by executing this query: